-Name of Each Candidate Nominated

-Office(s) Sought and District or Ward (if any)
+- Name of Each Candidate Nominated - Office(s) Sought and District or Ward (if any)

 The name of the office and the congressional, state senate, house, supervisor district or other district (if any) that the candidate is running for must be included.
+District boundaries are subject to the redistricting process following the 2020 census.